XKnucklesX/Gunner/README.md

 Gunner
 =====

-A guns plugin that isn't to big.
 We look at trying to make your server for fun with guns.
-A plugin that is specifaclly aimed for those servers that not focused on PVP.
+A plugin that is specifaclly aimed for those servers that focus on PVP.